E10

 OK Stuck Relay or Control Output Fault

-Microwave shows E10 and beeps; interior light may stay on even with door closed
+Microwave shows E10 and beeps; the interior light may stay on even with the door closed.

 Advertisements